Letter from the editor

 Thinning prescriptions normally call for the vast majority of trees to be removed from large areas of forest.
 This can involve heavy machinery, damage to trees left behind both above the soil and below, and roads built or improved out in the forest which can cause erosion and wildlife fragmentation.
 These roads carry the impacts of the public further out into the forest — including increased fire risk.
 Thinning slash creates increased fire and insect outbreak risk.

 Existing research from the US Forest Service and its partners estimates that our local forest historically burned every 5 to 15 years, and prescribed fire regimens often follow that general framework.
 Newer studies by independent researchers estimate that fire came to our forest much less frequently — one study estimates it came at an average of every 55 years for dry mixed conifer and ponderosa pine in the Santa Fe watershed.
 The too-frequent prescribed fire is not allowing a healthy understory to return, and along with too-intensive thinning, is in many cases leaving our forests too open, barren, dry and ecologically brittle.
-And sometimes prescribed fire actually causes fires, such as the Cerro Grande Fire.
+And sometimes prescribed fire actually causes fires, such as the Cerro Grande Fire, the Hermits Peak Fire, the Calf Canyon Fire and the Cerro Pelado Fire.

 There have been many detrimental human impacts to our forest ecosystem over the years — logging, livestock grazing, off-road vehicle use, mining, road-building, excessive fire suppression, and human caused fires.
 The forest needs to heal.
 Another massive intervention in the form of widespread thinning and prescribed fire is just another man-made solution to a man-made problem.
 Is it really going to work this time?